MoseleyBioinformaticsLab/SAGA_optimize/README.rst

 Dependecies
 ...........

-`SAGA-optimize` requires the following Python libraries:
+`SAGA_optimize` requires the following Python libraries:

     * JSONPickle_ for saving Python objects in a JSON serializable form and outputting to a file.